Cuba’s Raul Castro backs asylum offers for Snowden

 Snowden had been booked on an Aeroflot flight two weeks ago, but did not board the plane.

 Castro also voiced support for Bolivian President Evo Morales, whose presidential plane was diverted to Austria recently after taking off from Moscow.

 Morales has accused the United States of pressuring European governments to deny his plane permission to enter their airspace amid suspicions that Snowden might have been onboard.

-Castro said Sunday the case "shows that we live in a world in which the powerful think they can violate international law, endanger the sovereignty of states and trample the rights of citizens."
+Castro said the case “shows that we live in a world in which the powerful think they can violate international law, endanger the sovereignty of states and trample the rights of citizens”.

-In his speech, Castro said Cuba was aware of the kind of secretive NSA programs Snowden revealed.
-He said that as a longtime enemy of Washington, the Caribbean nation has been "one of the most harassed and spied-upon nations on the planet."
+In his speech, the 82-year-old Cuban leader said his country was aware of the kind of secretive NSA programs Snowden revealed.
+He said that as a longtime enemy of Washington, the Caribbean nation has been “one of the most harassed and spied-upon nations on the planet”.

 The Cuban leader also brought up the case of Luis Posada Carriles, an anti-Castro militant wanted in both Venezuela and Cuba for the 1976 bombing of a Cuban passenger plane that killed 73.

 Posada Carriles has been living in the United States since 2005.
 Multiple legal efforts to deport him have failed.